 - Take over-the-counter pain medicines, such as ibuprofen or acetaminophen.
 Follow package instructions on how much to take.
 DO NOT take more than the recommended amount.
 Wear a splint for several days.
 Wrist splints can be purchased at many drugstores and medical supply stores.

 For non-infectious arthritis:

-DO NOT perform exercises when your wrist is actively inflamed.
+- DO NOT do exercise when your wrist is inflamed.

-Make sure that you also rest the joint adequately.
+- Make sure that you also rest the joint.
 Both rest and exercise are important when you have arthritis.

 Get emergency care if:

 - You are unable to move your wrist, hand or a finger.

 - Your wrist, hand, or fingers are misshapen.